jreijn/hippo-addon-restful-webservices/readme.md

 For a working example see this the [demo project repository](https://github.com/jreijn/hippo-addon-restful-webservices-demo) on GitHub.

 ## <a name="source"></a>Building from source

-Since this plugin is not yet released you will have to build it from source before you can use it.

 This plugin requires [Maven](http://maven.apache.org) to build the module from source.